 Lack of plans for No 3

 The builder of Corris locomotives 1, 2 & 3 delivered in November 1878, was the Hughes’ Locomotive & Tramway Engine Works, Loughborough.
 It eventually became the Brush Electrical Machines Ltd, Falcon Works, Loughborough and still exists today.
 The researcher George Toms assured the Society that no plans exist of the locomotive.
-To obtain drawings the extant locomotive at the Talyllyn Railway must be surveyed (with permission).
+To obtain drawings the extant locomotive at the Talyllyn Railway had to be surveyed (with permission).

 Appointment of design & build consultants

 Reluctantly our Tattoo Locomotive consultant, Colin Blackwell, had decided for family reasons to take a back seat with regard to the Falcon Project.
 Fortunately Graham Morris, our boiler inspector, agreed to take responsibility for the project along with a colleague of his, David Potter.
 In August 2008 they began work on producing drawings by visiting the museum at Corris and then travelling on to Pendre, Tywyn to meet David Scotson (Chief Mechanical Engineer) and John Bate (former Chief Engineer) of the Talyllyn Railway.
 So began the complicated task of surveying the locomotive and producing drawings.
 This lasted for nine months and in September 2009 the drawings were complete at a cost of £26,000.

 Society members were encouraged to make a gift aided one-off donation or donations by standing order and by November 2008 the fund had reached £22,000.
 Nineteen members had taken out standing orders and more have joined subsequently.
 Since then members have been encouraged to sponsor parts of the loco and an updated list of parts is included below including some that can be sponsored retrospectively.

 Manufacture of the Locomotive